Bahrain-SEB-15/react-hoot-front-end/style-the-hoot-list-component/README.md

 This styling is mostly concerned with arranging our list view of hoot 'cards' into a grid layout.

 On mobile, the 'cards' are displayed in a single column.
-Through a series of [**media queries**](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries), we are able to add additional columns to the grid layout based on the width of the browser (`grid-template-columns`).
+Through a series of [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries), we are able to add additional columns to the grid layout based on the width of the browser (`grid-template-columns`).

 We also do some work to transform each `<article>` tag into a distinct 'card' element, complete with `box-shadow` and some `padding` for legibility.